Brettles/short-sqs-lab/README.md

 To give you easier access to the files, inside your Cloud9 environment you can clone this repository:
 ```
 git clone https://github.com/Brettles/short-sqs-lab
+cd short-sqs-lab
 ```

 ### SQS Standard Queue Creation
 First, we'll set up a SQS standard queue (next we'll look at FIFO).
-You can set this up manually in the console or using the CLI or you can use the CloudFormation template in `sqs-standard-queue-yaml`.
+You can set this up manually in the console or using the CLI or you can use the CloudFormation template in `sqs-standard-queue.yaml`.
 This creates a SQS queue with the name "StandardQueue".

-You may also run `create-standard-queue.sh` which calls CloudFormation from the commandline.
-You can then run `describe-standard-queue.sh` which will show the stack output once CloudFormation has completed creation.
+At the CLI, you can run CloudFormation using the instructions [in the documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html).
+Alternately, you can run `./create-standard-queue.sh` which calls CloudFormation using those same commands.
+You can then run `./describe-standard-queue.sh` which will show the stack output once CloudFormation has completed creation.

 Whether creating the queue manually or in CloudFormation, take a note of the output with the queue URL - you'll need that next.

 ### Sending SQS Messages
 Edit `generate-sqs-data.py`.
 On line 10 you'll see `<SQS Queue URL>` - put the SQS queue URL here.
 You'll find it in the console or in the outputs section of the CloudFormation stack.

+If you're using Cloud9 you can find the files in the navigation pane to the left of the screen and double-click on a file to edit it.
+If you're using your own host then use vi (my favourite) or nano to edit the file.

 Save the file and run it:
 ```